CHIATZECHANG/product_vibe_recommender/README.md

 # Fashion Vibe Search 👗🔍

-A multimodal fashion recommendation system that analyzes a user's selfie to understand their personal style "vibe" and recommends matching products from a large fashion catalog.
+A multimodal product recommendation system that analyzes a user's selfie to understand their personal style "vibe" and recommends matching products from a large product catalog.

 ## Problem

-Traditional fashion search requires users to type exact product names or categories.
-This project solves the problem of **style-based discovery**: given a photo of a person, recommend clothing and accessories that match their aesthetic, lifestyle, and vibe — not just their literal outfit.
+Most of the non-essential goods are not bought; they are discovered.
+Unlike necessities, which are driven by utility and 'Search,' discretionary purchases are driven by emotion, aesthetic, and lifestyle 'vibe.'

+However, current e-commerce is mostly built on 'Search' architecture.
+It forces users to know exactly what they want before they find it.
+This 'Search Friction' kills the impulse to buy, leaving millions of perfectly matched, on-sale products buried in the 'Dead Stock' of promotional pages.
+This project would like to solves the problem of Aesthetic Discovery: turning a user's visual inspiration into a curated storefront of on-sale items they didn't know they needed until they saw them.

 ## Dataset